 Elderly persons above the age of 60 years with expertise in traditional food preparations were also selected randomly from each study locality.
 As traditional food habits differ with respect to region, religion, and caste, the selected experts were categorized based on the communities they represent.
-Thus three communities namely Hindu community (HI), Muslim (MU) and Christian (CH) with distinct regional and religious diversified culinary culture were selected purposefully.
+Thus, 3 communities namely Kerala Hindu community.
+Muslim (MU) and Christian (CH) community with distinct regional and religious diversified culinary culture were selected purposively.
+As Christians of the Thrissur district had unique food habits, Hindus of Thrissur were also included in the study.
 A total of 20 elderly persons were selected as the sample for the study and the number of respondents belonging to each community in each district is given in Table 2.

-Table 2.
-Distribution of respondents selected for the study
+Table 2: Distribution of respondents selected for the study